-Learn how to configure a connection via OpenID Connect (OIDC).
+Learn how to configure a new generic OIDC connection.

 In order to integrate you’ll need the Client ID, Client Secret, as well as the Discovery Endpoint.

-Normally, this information will come from your Enterprise customer’s IT Management team when they set up your application’s OpenID Connect configuration in their Identity Provider admin dashboard.
+Normally, this information will come from the organization's IT Management team when they set up your application’s OpenID Connect configuration in their Identity Provider admin dashboard.
 But, should that not be the case during your setup, here’s how to obtain them.

 For SSO to properly function with your Identity Provider, you’ll need to create and configure your OpenID Connect application to support the authorization code grant type and have the redirect URI from WorkOS listed as your login redirect URI.